MehreenMehreen/muharaf/readme.md

 All image files accompanied by their corresponding _annotate files containing annotations, transcriptions and tagging can be viewed using the viewer in xxx directory.

 # Start, Follow, Read - Arabic
 The HTR results reported in the paper can be reproduced using the Start, Follow, Read-Arabic System.
-This code is adapted from [Start, Follow, Read System](https://github.com/cwig/start_follow_read).
+This code is adapted from [Start, Follow, Read System](https://github.com/cwig/start_follow_read) and its [Python3 version](https://github.com/sharmaannapurna/start_follow_read_py3).
 Detailed instructions are here xxx.